Redefining Personal Online Banking for Everyday Users

 By then, I had already worked on three major fintech products and felt confident in my structured, user-first approach.

-I was the Senior UX Designer, responsible for redesigning the entire end-to-end personal online banking experience from UX research and journey mapping to UI design, stakeholder presentations, and design QA.
+I was the Senior UX Designer, responsible for redesigning the entire end-to-end personal online banking experience from research and journey mapping to UI design, stakeholder presentations, and design QA

 Team organisation